 The video you just watched has drawn some controversy on some social media sites.
 Some folks instead of listening to what Sifu Phu is saying, simply looked at the headline (SOFT STYLES DON’T WORK) and that’s all they needed to draw a conclusion.

-I was drawn to learning from Sifu Phu because his focus has always been Combat.
+I was drawn to learning from Sifu Phu because his focus has always been combat.
 Real fighting isn’t like sports fighting.
 Even this fact is argued over online.
+After putting in the time to learn martial arts, you can unwind by playing games such as dadu online.

 I effectively use Tai Chi, which is considered a soft style in my martial art.
 It’s because I physically understand the difference between absorbing and converting.
 It has been my own experience that it’s not what your educated mind understands that matters in a fight.
 It’s what your physical body feels that matters most.
 (I could write all day just about that.)